liximomo/vscode-sftp/README.md

    */
   syncMode: 'update',

+// FIXMEEE: creating/deleting a file locally in vscode doesn't make changes on the server unless the watcher is on?

   /**
    *  glob pattern that will be appended to `config root` and `remotePath`
    *  FIXMEEE explain the ** - what does it mean, when to put it and when not